ijsto/react-slideout/README.md

 The following props are available:

+- speed // default: 0.3s controls the speed of the slideout animation
 - closeComponent // custom close button component
+- isOpen // open state, control should be within parent component, or state store
 - noCloseComponent // hide/disable default close button
-- isOpen // open state, control should be within parent component, or state store
 - onClose // close Slideout callback for close button
 - offsetTop // offset sidebar from top, default is 64px
 - onCloseComponentKeyDown // custom keyboard logic for close button